yienyoong/tp/docs/UserGuide.md

 ![AddApptBefore](images/AddApptBefore.png)

-2. The new appointment will be added to the end of the appointment list and into Vax@NUS' record.
+2. The new appointment will be added to the end of the appointment list and into Vax@NUS record.
 ![AddApptAfter](images/AddApptAfter.png)

 #### Editing an appointment: `editAppt`